Access Management

 Welcome Dashboard

-The DGAM Welcome Dashboard (Dashboard > Welcome Dashbaord) provides an intuitive dashboard that displays real-time data at-a-glance.
-It features three prominent cards that display device counts:
+The DGAM Welcome Dashboard (Dashboard > Welcome Dashbaord) provides an intuitive interface that displays real-time data at-a-glance.

 image